Ummler/obsidian-auto-correct-capitals/README.md

   You can specify a list of words (comma separated) that should be excluded from any corrections.

 - **Optimize List Items**
-  When the "Capitalize First Letter in List" option is enabled, any line starting with `- ` will have the first letter of the following word automatically capitalized.
+  When the "Capitalize First Letter in List" option is enabled, any line starting with `- ` or `1. ` will have the first letter of the following word automatically capitalized.
   **Example:**
   - Before:
     ```